RevolutionIndustries/turpentine/README.markdown

 Add Varnish support to your Ruby on Rails Application.

-* Write Edge Side Includes using standard redner partials syntax
+* Write Edge Side Includes using standard render partials syntax
 * Automatic Varnish detection for use in dev and production
 * Clear Varnish cache using BAN and PURGE requests
 * Render ESI's using a multi-request like flow that still displays correctly for development